connexcs/docs/docs/customer-portal/cp-dashboard.md

 **Account Balance** Displays the current account balance and a link to make a payment using a credit card or PayPal.

-**Account** Use this to update your Profile, Change Password or Language, or Log Out.
+**Account** Use this to View your Company Profile, view and update your personal Profile, Change Password or Language, or Log Out.

 !!! warning "Account Balance functions"
     The "Click to Make Payment" link is currently in development.
 Please navigate to **Payment** on the left-hand menu for this functionality.